Certain BCS wavefunctions are quantum many-body scars: Example 1: 2D single-orbital Hubbard model

 \subsection{BCS ground state for type-\rom{1} $\eta$ and $\eta'$}

-Now on top of the Hubbard Hamiltonian we add the pairing potential $\delta H_0$ \eqref{eq:dH0general} with $\CO$ from \eqref{eq:1bandPairingOdag}.
+Now on top of the Hubbard Hamiltonian we add the pairing potential $\delta H_0$ with $\CO$ from \eqref{eq:1bandPairingOdag}.
 For $\eta$ and $\eta'$ one can think of the resulting Hamiltonian as being a model for a Hubbard material being brought in close proximity of a superconductor.
 In all the three cases this additional term respects the full symmetry of the respective scar family and becomes part of $H_0$.
-The exact full Hamiltonian that governs eta (for example) scar subspace is then
+For example the exact full Hamiltonian that governs eta scar subspace is then

-On the other hand one could start from $H^{\eta}_0$ (which is identical to the mean-field Hamiltonian) and consider Hubbard and any further $OT$ terms as a perturbation that, independent of its strength, leaves the mean-field solution intact because it is a scar state.
+Alternatively, one could start from $H^{\eta}_0$ (which is identical to the mean-field Hamiltonian) and consider Hubbard and any further $OT$ terms as a perturbation that, independent of its strength, leaves the mean-field solution intact because it is a scar state.